Tom-Brughmans/RAAD/README.md

 # Notebooks

-The iPython notebooks used to generate all published data analysis figures are available here:
+The iPython notebooks used to generate all published data analysis figures are available [here](https://github.com/Tom-Brughmans/RAAD/tree/main/RAAD_data/publication).
 RAAD/RAAD_data/publication/

 Each notebook reproduces one figures, numbered in the same way as in the publication.